chetan-sharmaG/PassKeeper/README.md

 - Node.js installed (version 12.x or later)
 - npm or Yarn as your package manager

+### Tech and Tools used
+-React.js
+-Express.js
+-Tailwind css

 ### Running the application

 This project is bootstrapped with [Vite](https://vitejs.dev/).
 To get the application up and running, follow these steps: